Hate is bad.

 Emergence Psychology

-Emergence Psychology is a framework that draws on quantum mechanics and dynamic systems theory to explore human experience through a different lens.
-It proposes that mental states may function less like fixed conditions to be corrected and more like fields of possibility – fluid, context-dependent, and continuously shaped through how we observe, engage, and connect.
+Emergence Psychology proposes that mental states and human behavior may function less like fixed conditions to be corrected and more like fields of possibility – fluid, context-dependent, and continuously shaped through how we observe, engage, and connect.

-This matters because the rigidity we bring to ourselves and others – the binary thinking, the pathologizing, the certainty that people and conditions are fixed – isn't just a habit.
+This is critical because the rigidity we bring to ourselves and others – the binary thinking, the pathologizing, the certainty that people and conditions are static – isn't just a habit.
 It's a lens that collapses possibility.
-And when we see just how dynamic and alive and fluid everything actually is, the hard work of looking at ourselves honestly becomes less terrifying.
-It gets lighter.
-Not because the darkness isn't real, but because nothing about it is permanent.
+But nothing is permanent.
 Everything can shift.
-That's not wishful thinking – it's how reality works at its most fundamental level.
+Everything does.

 Building Something New